← All posts

 Give it a name like Sentinel so you can find it later, then click Add.

 Claude will pop a sign-in window.
 This is the same login you use for the Sentinel console.
 Enter your username and password, complete MFA if your account has it on, and the window closes.
 Back in Claude, your new Sentinel connector will show as Connected.
-That is it.
-Setup is done.
+That is the whole setup.

 Now the part that matters.
 Start a new chat and type this prompt: